uptane/papers/uptane-whitepaper.md

 **Control:** The last and most severe threat is if an ECU can be forced to install software of the attacker’s choosing, thus ceding control of that unit.
 This means an attacker can arbitrarily modify the vehicle’s performance through an arbitrary software attack, in which the software on an ECU is overwritten with a malicious software program.

 To prevent these attacks, a secure over-the-air update system must do more than sign the contents of updates.
 While a cryptographic signature provides some protection against an arbitrary software attack, this strategy alone is not enough to protect against the other attacks enumerated above.
-In addition, the signing key is a single point of failure for the system.
+In addition, the signing key itself is a single point of failure for the system.
 If an attacker gets control of this key, they have full control of all updatable ECUs.

-Instead, over-the-air updates require a solution that addresses all of the above attacks and is compromise resilient.
-With compromise resilience, a compromised repository or signing key is not sufficient to compromise the security of the entire system.
+Instead, over-the-air updates require a solution that addresses all of the above attacks and is also compromise resilient.
+With compromise resilience, accessing control of a repository or a signing key is not sufficient to compromise the security of the entire system.
 In addition, compromise resilient systems have built-in mechanisms to recover from a compromise.

+## **What does Uptane do differently?**
 One of the strengths of Uptane is that it designed to work with existing systems rather than replacing such systems.
 It's a hallmark of this approach that Uptane never fights against best practices, but rather expands and/or improves the best practices of highly resilient software.

-## **What does Uptane do differently?**
-Uptane takes a very realistic approach to software update strategies.
-As stated at the beginning of this paper, it acknowledges that compromise is not a matter of *if,* but of *when*.
+It does this by adding a more realistic approach to it software update strategies.
+As stated at the beginning of this paper, Uptane acknowledges that compromise is not a matter of *if,* but of *when*.
 Hacks **will** occur and the best defense is a strategy that can isolate and limit exposure to attacks, and equally important, make it easier to recover from a compromise.
 The building blocks for this state rest on four design principles.

 - *Separation of trust:* distributing responsibility for the signing of metadata so if one signing key is compromised, it will not affect other parts of the system.
 - *Threshold signatures:* requiring that a fixed number of signatures must be gathered to attest to the authenticity of a file before the update can be downloaded.